oogles/djem/docs/topics/permissions/advanced.rst

 :class:`OLPMixin` leverages instance-based logging to support automatically logging all permission checks made via its overridden :meth:`~OLPMixin.has_perm` method - both model-level and object-level.

-Read the :doc:`documentation for the instance-based logging functionality <../logging>` provided by :class:`LogMixin` for an introduction to the system. :class:`OLPMixin` inherits from :class:`LogMixin`, and thus offers all the same features, in addition to those specific to permissions.
+Read the :doc:`documentation for the instance-based logging functionality <../logging>` provided by :class:`Loggable` for an introduction to the system. :class:`OLPMixin` inherits from :class:`Loggable`, and thus offers all the same features, in addition to those specific to permissions.

 There are multiple levels of automatic permission logging available, controlled via the :setting:`DJEM_PERM_LOG_VERBOSITY` setting: